 Croatia has become one of my favorite countries to travel to – it’s beautiful, easy to travel, and is packed with fascinating history and great food.
-I spent a year living here as a digital nomad during the COVID pandemic, exploring the city of Split and a bit of the surrounding area, and now use it as one of my bases in Europe.
+I spent nearly two years living here as a digital nomad during the COVID pandemic, exploring the city of Split and a bit of the surrounding area, and now regularly return because I just never get tired of it.

 This post may contain affiliate links.
 By booking through these links I may make a small commission (which I am very grateful for!) at no additional cost to you.